Facial abscesses

 MediRabbit

-Flora, a Rex female rabbit aged 7.5 years, suffered from paralysis of the hind limbs caused by the parasite Encephalitozoon cuniculi, developed an apical abscess of the incisor on the lower jaw (arrow).
-These can double size within 24 hours !
-After analysis of a needle aspiration sample by a veterinary analysis laboratory, the diagnosis came back as osteosarcoma.
-In reality, it was an apical abscess (root abscess) that spread to the surrounding jaw bone (osteomyelitis), causing bone decay.
+Flora, a 7.5-year-old Rex female rabbit, suffered from paralysis of the hind limbs caused by the parasite Encephalitozoon cuniculi.
+She also developed an apical abscess of the incisor on the lower jaw (arrow).
+It should be noted that these can double in size within 24 hours.
+Following analysis of a needle aspiration sample by a veterinary analysis laboratory, the diagnosis was confirmed as osteosarcoma.
+In reality, the issue was an apical abscess (a root abscess) that had spread to the surrounding jawbone (osteomyelitis), causing bone decay.

-This stage is often overlooked the rabbit continues to eat normally.
-Then, gradually, an unusual limp appears, accompanied by a reduced appetite, increased drinking and sometimes fever.
+This stage is often overlooked, as the rabbit continues to eat normally.
+Then, over time, an unusual limp becomes apparent, accompanied by a reduced appetite, increased drinking and, on occasion, fever.

 Caroline Charland